 We asked SSxBH Performance Nutritionist – Michael Sole if “superfoods” are, in fact, super?

-can you buy robaxin over the counter in canada Whats so super about your superfood?
+where can i order Keppra Whats so super about your superfood?

 The common trend these days seems to be sharing your most luscious and decorative meal ideas and pictures across the world of social media.
 A beautifully constructed smoothie bowl, or even its glass-held alternative, rich with some of the most abundant “superfoods” on the market.
 Things such as Maca powder, chia seeds, spirulina, wheat-grass, bone broth, and many many more, all of which have been marketed and labelled as revolutionary and magical products to optimise your health and well-being.